Need to talk? Call 1800 882 436.

 Birth of the placenta and cutting the umbilical cord

 After you have given birth to your baby, you will have more contractions that will help you deliver the placenta.
-Once this happens, the umbilical cord, which is connected to the placenta, will be clamped in two places and cut.
-Your support person might be invited to cut the cord.
+This is the third stage of labour.

 Feeding